taha-farzalizadeh/text-highlighter/README.md

 ### **Conclusion**

-`js-test-highlighter` is a flexible and powerful tool for highlighting text in various JavaScript frameworks.
+`js-text-highlighter` is a flexible and powerful tool for highlighting text in various JavaScript frameworks.
 It integrates seamlessly into React, Vue, Angular, and plain JavaScript environments, allowing you to customize the text highlight functionality as needed.